-As such, it was really the first chord that forced me into learning bar chords, and it is a good thing it did.
-I still remember working on that chord for a couple weeks, and finally overcoming it to the point that it became easy enough to play wherever I wanted.
+I still remember working on that B minor chord for a couple weeks, and finally overcoming it to the point that it became easy enough to play wherever I wanted.

-The thing with B minor is that it is really quite an important chord in a number of the most popular keys: G, D, A, to name a few.
+The thing with the Bm chord is that it is really quite an important one in a number of the most popular keys: G, D, A, to name a few.
 B minor is the relative minor chord of D major, which is a music theory way of saying basically they're cousins.
 Or siblings, even.
 If you examine the notes that make up each chord, you will see they are very closely related.

-Colin put together this great video on some of the issues around the Bm guitar chord - including a couple ways to 'cheat' if you want by using fewer strings.
+My friend Colin put together this great video (top of the page) on some of the issues around the Bm guitar chord - including a couple ways to 'cheat' if you want by using fewer strings.
 Ultimately though, I recommend working on that full bar chord version as it not only sounds the fullest, but will pave the way for all your other bar chords as well.

 If you've been struggling to get that Bm guitar chord down pat, this is the lesson for you.